BerryPress/highlight-and-share/readme.txt

 = Does this plugin work on mobile devices? =

+Yes, Highlight and Share works well for mobile devices and also supports the Web Share API, which is one of the options of social sharing networks.

 Most mobile devices already have their own sharing features on text selection, but Highlight and Share works especially well for <a href="https://docs.dlxplugins.com/v/highlight-and-share/inline-highlighting/what-is-inline-highlighting">inline highlighting</a> and the <a href="https://docs.dlxplugins.com/v/highlight-and-share/click-to-share-block/the-click-to-share-block">Click to Share block</a>.

 = What Browsers Have You Tested This In? =

 So far, the latest versions of Chrome, Firefox, Safari, Edge, and IE9+.

+iOS Safari and Chrome work well, but the text selection is a bit different than on desktop browsers.

 == Screenshots ==